KFC launching chicken wraps for limited time

 LOUISVILLE, Ky (WTAJ) — A spin on the previously popular KFC Twister Wrap will soon be available at the chicken giant.

-In 2014, KFC retired the Twister Wrap and while they aren’t bringing it back, something similar will be available starting Monday, Feb.
-6. The new KFC Wraps will be available nationwide for a limited time.
+In 2014, KFC retired the Twister Wrap, and while they aren’t bringing it back, something similar will be available starting Monday.
+The new KFC Wraps will be available nationwide for a limited time beginning on Feb.
+6.

 The wraps will come in two options.
 The first is a classic chicken wrap that includes an extra crispy tender, pickles and mayo all wrapped up in a tortilla shell.
 The other will come with an extra crispy tender, KFC coleslaw, spicy sauce and pickles all wrapped in a tortilla shell.